splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/get-started.rst

 Instrument Ruby applications for Splunk Observability Cloud
 **************************************************************

+.. caution:: The Splunk Distribution for OpenTelemetry Ruby is deprecated in favor of the upstream OpenTelemetry instrumentation for Ruby.
+To use the upstream instrumentation, see :ref:`get-started-upstream-ruby`.

 .. meta::
    :description: Instrument Ruby applications automatically to export spans and metrics to Splunk Observability Cloud.